timmaffett/chalkdart/README.md

 - Expressive API
 - Highly performant
 - Ability to nest styles
+- supports dynamic argument list and automatically handles List< >, Iterables and Function closures
 - [256/Truecolor color support](#256-and-truecolor-color-support)
 - Ignores Auto-detected ANSI color support/as common Dart/Flutter IDE's report this incorrectly.
-- Not an extentension of the `String` class - (this might be nice for Dart though ?)
+- Not an extentension of the `String` class...
+   (this might be nice for Dart though using an optional extension class...)
 - Clean and focused
 - Actively maintained